datasci611/bios611-projects-fall-2019-cwzhou/project_3/README.md

 ### HOW TO CREATE FINAL HTML OUTPUT

-To create the the R markdown HTML output, open the UNC Virtual Computing Lab at vcl.unc.edu and clone the following github repository: https://github.com/datasci611/bios611-projects-fall-2019-cwzhou.git
+To create the the R markdown HTML output, log into the UNC Virtual Computing Lab at vcl.unc.edu using ssh and clone the following github repository: https://github.com/datasci611/bios611-projects-fall-2019-cwzhou.git

 Then set the working directory to bios611-projects-fall-2019-cwzhou/project_3/scripts/.
 Type "make" into the command line.
 The R markdown HTML report output will be saved to the results folder (bios611-projects-fall-2019-cwzhou/project_3/results).
 To view this report, scp the file to your local machine.